A Visit to Rancho La Puerta (+ 5 Easy-to-Implement Wellness Tips)

 - Create a Morning Routine – it can be as little as five minutes or as long as you can manage.
 So many of us start our mornings with a quick glance at our phones.
 We see notifications, emails, and to-do lists.
 That’s a very stressful and unsettling way to start any day.
 The world can wait.
 Set intentions, read a book with your morning coffee, or meditate.
 I highly recommend Headspace or Insight Timer.
 Mindfulness has been shown time and time again to have a huge impact on overall health and wellness.
 Best of all, it is free and accessible to everyone.

 - Stay Curious + Try New Things – I’m the first person to admit that I love a good comfort zone.
 Ha!
 However, I loved (and made a mental note of how much I loved) trying new activities at the ranch.
 Whether it was participating in a watercolor class or trying a pilates reformer machine for the first time, it was incredibly fun to try new things.
 Take an art class or take up a new hobby.
 Stay curious.
-You don’t have to be an expert or have grand plans for something to have value in your life.
+You don’t have to be an expert or have grand plans for something to provide value in your life.

-- Age Is Just A Number – Rancho La Puerta’s founder, Deborah, made a point of saying that one of the ways that she’s kept healthy and fit over the years is by having friendships with people 20 years younger than her.
+- Age Is Just A Number – Rancho La Puerta’s founder, Deborah, made a point of saying that one of the ways that she’s kept healthy and fit over the years is by maintaining and seeking friendships with people 20 years younger than her.
 Even at 95 years old, she rarely ever thinks about her age.
 Instead, she focuses on how she feels.
 Best of all, she has never let her age stop her from trying to achieve or try anything.
 She continues to make an effort to learn or try new things.
 It’s an incredible way to approach life!

 Disclaimer: Rancho La Puerta provided us with a complimentary all-inclusive stay; I did not receive any other compensation for this post, nor was I obligated to write about our experience at the ranch.